bindian0509/bindian0509/README.md

 ### Hi there..
 I am Bharat 👋

-- 🔭 I'm currently working on Python, Go and Kubernetes
+- 🔭 I'm currently working on Docker, GoLang and Kubernetes
 - 🧓 I'm a seasoned programmer in Java, Spring and MongoDB
 - 🌱 I'm currently learning AWS Cloud along with K8s
 - 👯 I'm looking to collaborate on system desiging and coding.
 - 🤔 I'm looking for help with Kubernetes
 - 💬 Ask me about Java, SQL or NoSQL database, System designing problems.
 - 📫 How to reach me: bharatv [at] outlook.in
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: Join me to find out

 <h2 align="center"><u><b>Knowledge Base</b></u></h2>
 <h3 align="center">Languages</h3>